Sheffield United boss Chris Wilder 'confident' on Dean Henderson deal

 Sheffield United boss Chris Wilder is "very confident" of re-signing goalkeeper Dean Henderson from Manchester United in the coming days.

-Henderson spent last season on loan at Bramall Lane and made 46 appearances in the Sky Bet Championship as the club were promoted.
+Henderson spent last season on loan at Bramall Lane and made 46 appearances in the Sky Bet Championship as the club were promoted to the Premier League.

 "I've always respected Manchester United's position but they're keen for him to come back, Dean wants to come back and play regular football - which is refreshing for a young player, who wants to prove himself - and I want it to happen as well."